VanZittle/Vanessa-s-PersonalBlog/README.md

 # module4challenge-Vanessa-s-PersonalBlog

 This is a website where anyone can create posts and share what they think.
 Users need to fill out the main form and next they will see their post.
 It has included a switch to turn on/off the original bright colors used.
+To develop this challenge, I reached out to external sources such as W3Schools for the toggle button and internals being previous activities during the course.

 ## User story